 Why is this an issue?
 Well if you’re taking Magical Express to your Disney Resort, you may not have your Magic Band in order to scan for your reservation at the airport.
 Not a worry though – just make sure that you have your Magical Express Paperwork available OR on your phone.
 The cast members are really good at finding reservations!

-FINAL TIP – LISTEN TO THE WE LIKE THEME PARKS PODCAST
+FINAL TIP – LISTEN TO CANADIAN PODCASTS

 Trip planning is exciting, but what happens when you need a little more specialized help from fans who are in the same boat?